electionscience/vote.electionscience.org/README.md

    In fact, through a happy coincidence, it uses a poll application as an example.
    This project is heavily based on that tutorial.
 3. If you're new to git, as mentioned above, the [Pro Git](http://git-scm.com/book/en/v2) book is very useful.
-4. In order to contribute, please follow the fork-and-pull-request model as documented [here](https://help.github.com/articles/fork-a-repo/).
+4. In order to contribute, please follow [the fork-and-pull-request model](https://help.github.com/articles/fork-a-repo/).
 Also, do check out the coding style guidelines outlined in the next section.

 All contributions are welcome.